aiven/aiven-docs/docs/integrations/rsyslog.md

-As [Papertrail](https://www.papertrail.com/) identifies the client based on the server and port you only need to copy the appropriate values from the \"Log Destinations\" page and use those as the values for `server` and `port` respectively.
+As [Papertrail](https://www.papertrail.com/) identifies the client based on the server and port you only need to copy the appropriate values from the "Log Destinations" page and use those as the values for `server` and `port` respectively.
 You **do not need** the ca-bundle as the Papertrail servers use certificates signed by a known CA. You also need to set the format to `rfc3164` .